-To accomplish the objectives, Task 50.4 required the following:
+To accomplish the objectives, Task 50 required the following:

-- development of a database for measured and engineering control data, - creation of an ArcGIS geodatabase for groundwater spatial data, - development of custom ArcGIS tools to facilitate the development of the MODFLOW Streamflow Routing (SFR2) package, - creation of a Data Management Interface (DMI) for the generation of a SFR2 package, - creation of a Data Management Interface (DMI) to convert a GMS grid to ArcGIS format, - development of procedures to create and process data through GMS, and - modification of existing modeling related DMIs.
+- development of a database for measured and engineering control data, - creation of an ArcGIS geodatabase for groundwater spatial data, - development of custom ArcGIS tools to facilitate the development of the MODFLOW Streamflow Routing (SFR2) package, - creation of a Data Management Interface (DMI) for the generation of a SFR2 package, - development of procedures to create and process data through GMS, and - development or modification of modeling related DMIs.

-A detailed flow diagram of the data centered modeling flow process is shown in Figure 2.
-The databases, data management interface programs (DMIs), procedures, and tools enhanced or developed under Task 50.4 are described in the remainder of this Technical Memorandum (TM).
+A detailed flow diagram of the data centered modeling flow process is shown in Figure 2, while Figure 3 shows the process for generation of MODFLOW datasets.
+The databases, data management interface programs (DMIs), procedures, and tools enhanced or developed under Task 50.4 are described in the remainder of this Appendix.

-1.0 Groundwater Data Repositories
+2.0 Groundwater Data Repositories